AmyWeiner/general_assembly_assignment_01_intro_to_ruby/README.md

-A set of problems designed to reenforce the following topics:
+A set of problems designed to reinforce the following topics:

 Ruby docs
 Variables and assignments
 Objects, Object Literals
     Strings
     Symbols
     Fixnum, Float
     Range
     TrueClass, FalseClass
 Input and Output
 Arrays
 Booleans